code-with-brian/code-with-brian/README.md

 ## About Me

-- 🌟 I'm a Team who loves to explore new technologies and build cool stuff.
+- 🌟 I'm a Team Lead who loves to explore new technologies and build cool stuff.
 - 🚀 I enjoy working on Web and Mobile applications.
 - 💡 I'm constantly learning and improving my skills.
 - 🥋 In my free time, you can find me doing Muay Thai, Jiu Jitsu and Mud Runs.